 \subsection{The Schr\"{o}dinger-Weil representation $\omega_{\psi}$}

 If $k$ is a local field and $\psi$ a non-trivial additive character of $k$, then there is a genuine irreducible representation of $\widetilde{\J(k)}$ known as the Schr\"{o}dinger-Weil representation and denoted by $\omega_{\psi}$.
-It has a realization on the Schwarz space $\mathcal{S}(k)$ and is given by the following formulae.
+It has a realization on the Schwarz space $\mathcal{S}(k)$.
+Put